ezzatron/nvector-js/README.md

 [badge-version-link]: https://npmjs.com/package/nvector-geodesy

 This library is a lightweight (&lt;2kB), dependency-free port of the [Matlab n-vector library] by [Kenneth Gade].
-All original functions are included, plus some extras for vector and matrix operations needed to solve the [10 examples from the n-vector page].
+All original functions are included, although the names of the functions and arguments have been changed in an attempt to clarify their purpose.
+In addition, this library includes some extra functions for vector and matrix operations needed to solve the [10 examples from the n-vector page].

 [matlab n-vector library]: https://github.com/FFI-no/n-vector
 [kenneth gade]: https://github.com/KennethGade